|

 bought a working game and you are known as a "proactive" person, so you want to

-keep it clean in order to play well.
+keep it clean in order for it to play well.
 The other is that you just bought a game, and

 other maintenance.
 You should approach a problem like this in a different way when